markydoodled/Brushr/README.md

 - Set Of Standard Timers
 - Custom Timers
 - Sync Brushing Times To Apple Health
-- watchOS Complication Support
+- watchOS Complications
 - iOS Lock Screen Widgets
-- Siri Shortcuts Support
+- Siri Shortcuts

-## Releases
+## GitHub Releases

 [Click Here...](https://github.com/markydoodled/Brushr/releases)

 ## Things To Note

-1. This Project Is Free To Be Added To By The Community, If You Wish To Help, File A Issue With The Enhancement Tag 2, Any And All Feedback Will Be Helpful For Future Development
+1. This Project Is Free To Be Added To By The Community, If You Wish To Help, File A Issue With The Enhancement Tag
+2. Any And All Feedback Will Be Helpful For Future Development
 3. If You Wish To Report A Bug, Please Use GitHub Issues